jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 # The Regions
 Different processing centers would service different geographical regions.
 The regions were dynamic values discovered at runtime.
 I originally envisioned the DSL/Grammar/Parser as a compiler.
 At system start up, our scripted rules were _compiled_ into one large composite object parse tree with __main__ at the top.
 Each `Package` was processed through the same __main__ object rooted parse tree, which never changed.

-In order to address runtime region knowledge, I added a __Template__ feature to the DSL/Grammar so that we could inject runtime parameters into the DSL and generate new composite object parse trees at runtime.
+To address runtime region knowledge, I added a __Template__ feature to the DSL/Grammar so that we could inject runtime parameters into the DSL and generate new composite object parse trees at runtime.
 Its name was inspired by C++ Templates, and it’s the same concept as Generics in Java.

 The new __Template__ Rule was added and looked something like this:
 ```code